londonaicentre/bio-ext/README.md

 `bio-ext` is set-up as a monorepo.

 - `/deployment` deploying MLOps environment
-- `/src` bioext package that is imported into projects
+- `/src` bioext package that is imported into projects, containing utils for interacting with environment
 - `/projects` individual projects that contain labelling/model development scripts, not part of bioext package

 ```
 |deployment/
 |--docker-compose.yml
+|--.env
 |
 |src/
 |--bioext/